Snowboard Wax That Doesn’t Suck (2026)

 • Rub-On Wax: Fast and easy to apply on the go.
 Just rub it on and buff.
 Perfect for quick touch-ups when you notice your speed dropping.

-• Hot Wax: Requires some gear and time (like an iron), but lasts longer and gives a smoother ride.
+• Hot Wax: Requires some gear and time (like a snowboard wax iron), but lasts longer and gives a smoother ride.
 You melt it on, then scrape off the excess.

 I love the durability of hot wax, but honestly, rub-on wax has saved me many times during trips.